kalashnikoffee/Express_Note-Taker/README.md

 ### Installation
 if you would like to run the application on your own machine:
--Clone this repo to your machine
+- Clone this repo to your machine
--Navigate to the directory in CLI
+- Navigate to the directory in CLI
--Enter "npm install" in the CLI, then wait for installation to finish -Enter "node server.js" to establish a local server host - NOTE: DON'T CLOSE THE CLI -When you are done testing the app, press crtl+c in the CLI to terminate the localhost on your machine.
+- Enter "npm install" in the CLI, then wait for installation to finish
+- Enter "node server.js" to establish a local server host - NOTE: DON'T CLOSE THE CLI
+- When you are done testing the app, press crtl+c in the CLI to terminate the localhost on your machine.
--In a browser, navigate to http://localhost:3000 to begin using the application
+- In a browser, navigate to http://localhost:3000 to begin using the application

 ## DEMO
 ![demoGif](public/assets/demo/demoGif.gif)